Institute of Food and Agricultural Sciences: Statewide programs

 Recognizing the specialized needs of nontraditional students, CALS offers Bachelor of Science degree programs at Fort Lauderdale, Milton, Ft.
 Pierce, Apopka, and Plant City.
 Degree programs include agricultural education and communication, geomatics, natural resource conservation, and agribusiness management.
 Students must have an associate of arts degree to enter these statewide programs.
 These programs are in partnership with local/state/community colleges.

 Online programs

-CALS offers two Bachelor of Science degree programs in UF Online: environmental management in agriculture and natural resources and microbiology and cell science.
+CALS offers three Bachelor of Science degree programs in UF Online: entomology & nematology, environmental management in agriculture and natural resources, and microbiology and cell science.
 The college also has eight online master's degree programs, seven online undergraduate certificates and more than 20 online graduate certificates.

 Organic agriculture

 The 2006 fall academic semester marked the official launch of a science-based organic agriculture undergraduate degree program at UF, making it one of the first three U.S. institutions to offer this major.
 Colorado State University and Washington State University began similar programs simultaneously.